Like free church resources? Church on the Move (Tulsa, OK) is now offering free creative resources to download from their new site, Seeds.

 Perhaps there are subtle ways to layer lessons with mature spiritual principles.
 Ideally, children’s ministry lessons should clearly yet subtly word things in a way that trains, helps, and ministers to the kids who are hurting and/or have picked up bad habits while simultaneously “going over the heads” and still teaching the kids who still have their innocence.
 Unfortunately, that is easier said than done.

-- What do you think about these online trends?
+For Discussion: - What do you think about these online trends?

 - How can churches help?